 Top 10 areas for rental price increase in the UK

-From Romford, rated as the best area to buy-to-let, to Galashiels - rated 105th, and last on LendInvest’s BTL rank - check out the heat map below for an overview of where’s hot in the UK property scene.
+From Manchester, rated as the best area to buy-to-let, to Durham – rated 105th, and last on LendInvest’s BTL rank – here’s where to buy property for rental.

 Image source: LendInvest